 So if you’re getting 100 inbound leads per month and only converting 10, wouldn’t it be nice to improve that to 20?
 Or 30?

 By engaging prospects over time with personalized nurturing campaigns, you can realize lots more value out of your inbound marketing efforts.
-Marketing automation makes this easy by providing the ability to set up custom workflows which automatically and continuously segment and nurture leads.
+Marketing automation makes this easy by providing the ability to set up custom workflows that automatically and continuously segment and nurture leads.

 For example, you can set up a workflow around a hi-value piece of content—like a White Paper.
 You can send an initial email to your prospect + customer list containing a link to a gated page that provides access to the White Paper along with some compelling reasons for downloading it.

 If a prospect downloads the White Paper, they can be automatically added to a campaign that will follow up with other similar content and relevant offers.